Sondayon vs. P.J. Lhuillier, Inc.

 Primary Holding

-A pawnshop's failure to comply with the statutory obligation to insure pledged articles against burglary constitutes a contributing cause to the loss of such articles, rendering the pawnshop liable to the pawnor for the agreed appraised value despite contractual provisions exempting liability for fortuitous events; exemplary damages may be awarded for such statutory violation.
+A pawnshop’s failure to comply with its statutory obligation to insure pledged articles against burglary constitutes negligence that contributes to the pawnor’s loss, rendering the pawnshop liable for the agreed appraised value of the lost item plus exemplary damages, notwithstanding that the actual loss occurred through a fortuitous event such as robbery.

 History